 Throughout the hotel, there numerous disinfection dispensers available - for guests and employees.
 These can be found in the lobby area, at the entrance to the main restaurant La Terrasse and in the Porto Bello lake restaurant, as well as at the Spa reception and behind the scenes.
 Please wash your hands regularly with soap and disinfect your hands before entering the public area.
 A small bottle of hand sanitiser is placed on your coffee table in your room.

 4. What measures are taken in the rooms?

 The Hotel Schloss Seefels provides already a high level of hygiene.
 The daily room cleaning was adapted to the current situation and is carried out on the basis of the current hygiene guidelines of the Austrian Hotel Association.

 5. How will it be in the restaurant?

 Our service team will continue to spoil you with the usual high quality.
 With one difference - your enjoyment by the lake becomes even more luxurious.
 You order your Schloss breakfast à la carte - all breakfast specialties are prepared freshly and served with the utmost care.
-FFP2-mouth-nose-protection are worn by our staff.
-We also ask you to wear a FFP2-mouth-nose-protection when entering and leaving the restaurant.
+A mouth-nose-protection are worn by our staff.

 Guests must register using the myVisitPass.
 The myVisitpass is absolutely data protection compliant.
 The guest data is encrypted and is only forwarded to the responsible health authority upon request.
 The data is automatically deleted after 28 days.